 - Cryptocurrency, bitcoin, tokens, fiat or equity are not acceptable forms of payment.

-- Organizations only offering stipend, unpaid or volunteer positions must meet the organizational definitions and requirements that allow them to do so legally, and they must clearly state the pay status when posting their opportunities on Handshake.
+- We do not post positions that are purely unpaid or volunteer opportunities as positions must meet the Department of Labor definitions and requirements that allow them to do so legally, and they must clearly state the pay status when posting their opportunities on Handshake.

 - Commission Sales Positions: If no initial base salary is provided, the form of remuneration should be clearly stated in the employer's job descriptions and at the time of the initial interviews.